 The following spreadsheet aggregates all public comments collected by individual departments and the No MO Red Tape website.
 This data can be sorted or filtered within the embedded view or downloaded as a .csv file.

 They also summarize each department's rule review outcomes, including key success stories, the total number of rules reviewed, reduction in restrictive words, and the number of rules that were amended or rescinded.
-Departments have until September 30, 2018 to publish their final reports.

 After departments identify potential rule changes, they submit the proposed amendments and rescissions to the Missouri Secretary of State to begin the formal rulemaking process.